TheOdinProject/curriculum/javascript/organizing_your_javascript_code/organizing_code_with_objects.md

 ### Introduction

 In our JavaScript fundamentals course, you should have learned the [basics of using objects](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/fundamentals-part-5) to store and retrieve data.
-Let's start with a little refresher.
+In this lesson, we'll start with a little refresher, then explore using objects in more detail.

+### Lesson overview

+This section contains a general overview of topics that you will learn in this lesson.

+- Using objects to organize data.
+- Using objects to organize functionality.
+- Object methods and the `this` keyword.
+- Public and private interfaces.

+### Refresher

 There are multiple ways to define objects, but in many cases **object literal** syntax is used as follows: